ibm-cloud-docs/containers/cs_network_policy.md

 <tbody>
  <tr>
   <td><code>kubernetes-dashboard</code></td>
   <td>Provided in the <code>kube-system</code> namespace: Blocks all pods from accessing the Kubernetes Dashboard.
-This policy does not impact accessing the dashboard from the {{site.data.keyword.Bluemix_notm}} console or by using <code>kubectl proxy</code>.
+This policy does not impact accessing the dashboard from the {{site.data.keyword.cloud_notm}} console or by using <code>kubectl proxy</code>.
 If a pod requires access to the dashboard, deploy the pod in a namespace that has the <code>kubernetes-dashboard-policy: allow</code> label.</td>
  </tr>
 </tbody>
 </table>